rehno-lindeque/adt.js/README.markdown

 Some other features being considered:

 * Naked interfaces (avoid monkey patching evaluator keys onto interfaces for better performance)
+* Two implementations of the pattern matcher is possible, one which optimizes compile speed and one which optimizes dispatch speed.
+  * Perhaps implement an `adt.compile()` function to go from the former to the latter.
+* Add a new private member `this._exactpattern` - The exact pattern that was matched (including wildcards and value unpacking, for later versions of **adt.js**)

 ## Related work